Grief consumes loved ones of New York apartment fire victims

 So far, officials said they haven't found anything problematic about the building that led to the tragedy.

 "We've lost so many people.
 We've lost children.
-There are four people fighting for their lives right now in hospitals," New York City Mayor Bill de Blasio told WNYC.
+There are four people fighting for their lives right now in hospitals," de Blasio told WNYC.
 "When you see something like this happen, it reminds us how precious life is."